xmtp/xmtp-dot-org/docs/tutorials/broadcast.md

 # Send a broadcast message

 You can send a broadcast message (1:many message or announcement) with XMTP.
 The recipient sees the message as a DM from the sending wallet address.
-Be sure to follow these [best practices for broadcast messages](#best-practices-for-broadcast-messages).
+Be sure to follow these [Scale for broadcast messages](#best-practices-for-broadcast-messages).

 1. Use the bulk query `canMessage` method to identify the wallet addresses that are activated on the XMTP network.
 2. Send the message to all of the activated wallet addresses.